filunieto/Shell_Vim/README.md

 # Shell_Vim
-Shell scripts using Vim as text editor
+Shell scripts in Bash using Vim as text editor